AFFIRMATIVE ASYLUM APPLICATIONS TIMELINE

 - Have a case that is being reviewed by asylum division staff at USCIS headquarters.

 We will normally mail your decision to you in these situations.
-For more information on the types of asylum decisions issued by USCIS, see our Web page on Types of Asylum Decisions.
-Additional information on the affirmative asylum process is available on our Resources for Asylum Applicants Web page.
+For more information on the types of asylum decisions issued by USCIS, see USCIS Web page on Types of Asylum Decisions.
+Additional information on the affirmative asylum process is available on the USCIS Resources for Asylum Applicants Web page.

 Can I ask for political asylum from outside the US?